 Define sufficient tags or product type attributes to help shoppers make their choice

-You can build as many Cloudshelves as you want.
+You can build as many Cloudshelves as you you wish through the app.
 There is little benefit in trying to get everything on a single Cloudshelf.
 Positioning your Cloudshelf next to a range to complement it can help.

 Only part of the jewellery range is exposed in the store, with much more available online.